Skip to content

 Dianne Berg and transgender people

-Dianne Ranae Berg (born 1964) is an American psychologist.
+Dianne Berg is an American psychologist.
 Berg’s work has focused on transgender and gender diverse adults and youth.
-She also studies compulsive sexual behavior and nonconsensual sexual behaviors.
+Berg also studies compulsive sexual behavior and nonconsensual sexual behaviors.

 Background

-Berg grew up in Moose Lake, Minnesota.
-Berg was a standout volleyball player at University of Missouri, where she earned her bachelor’s degree in 1985.
-Berg earned a PhD in Counseling Psychology from the University of Illinois at Urbana-Champaign and was a Postdoctoral Fellow at the Institute for Sexual and Gender Health.
+Dianne Ranae Berg was born in 1964 and grew up in Moose Lake, Minnesota.
+Berg was a standout volleyball player at University of Missouri, where and earned s bachelor’s degree there in 1985.
+Berg earned a doctorate from the University of Illinois at Urbana-Champaign and was a Postdoctoral Fellow at the Institute for Sexual and Gender Health.

-She serves as an Assistant Professor at University of Minnesota.
-She and Katie Spencer are Co-Directors of the National Center for Gender Spectrum Health, a division of the Institute for Sexual and Gender Health.
+Berg serves as an Assistant Professor at University of Minnesota.
+Berg and Katie Spencer are Co-Directors of the National Center for Gender Spectrum Health, a division of the Institute for Sexual and Gender Health.
 They developed the Gender Affirmative Lifespan Approach (GALA).

 2018 Atlantic article